-The Title IX Coordinator promptly makes supportive measures available to the parties upon receiving notice or a complaint.
+The Title IX Coordinator promptly makes supportive measures available to the parties, if the identities of the parties are known, upon receiving notice or a complaint.
 At the time that supportive measures are offered, Spring Hill College will inform the Complainant, in writing, that they may file a formal complaint with Spring Hill College either at that time or in the future, if they have not done so already.